ibkevg/ibkevg.github.io/math/_posts/2019-02-15-Dot-and-Cross-Products.md

 \ihat \cdot \jhat = \ihat \cdot \khat = \jhat \cdot \khat = 0
 $$

-Therefore most of the terms cancel and we are left with:
+Therefore most of the terms cancel and we are left with what we stated as Definition #2 above:

 $$ \vec{u} \cdot \vec{v} = u_x v_x + u_y v_y + u_z v_z $$